LightCurve MoE: A Dynamic Sparse Routing Mixture-of-Experts Architecture for Efficient Stellar Light Curve Classification: Variable types and Data reduction

 \subsection{$\delta$ Scuti}

-$\delta$ Sct, also termed as dwarf Cepheid, is the most numerous Cepheid variable, located at the bottom of the Cepheid instability strip crossing the main sequence in the H-R diagram\citep{Understanding,dup05}.
-They are usually A5 $\sim$ F8 giants or main-sequence stars with a pulsating period of about 0.03 $\sim$ 0.3 days.
-Most $\delta$ Scts are in the stage of core hydrogen burning.
+$\delta$ Sct stars, also known as dwarf Cepheids, are the most common type of Cepheid variables.
+They lie at the lower end of the Cepheid instability strip in the H-R diagram, intersecting the main sequence \citep{Understanding,dup05}.
+These stars are typically A5 to F8-type giants or main-sequence stars, with pulsation periods ranging from approximately 0.03 to 0.3 days.
+Most $\delta$ Sct stars are still undergoing core hydrogen burning.

-The classification of sub-types of $\delta$ Sct depends on pulsation amplitudes and metal abundances, such as High-amplitude $\delta$ Sct (HADS) or multitude of relatively low amplitude modes (MULT). $\delta$ Sct has several pulsation modes, including p modes and g modes, and non-radial modes.
-It follows the cooler pulsates in fundamental mode.
-This work does not distinguish the sub-types of $\delta$ Sct.
+Subtypes of $\delta$ Sct stars are classified based on pulsation amplitudes and metallicity, such as High-Amplitude $\delta$ Sct (HADS) and stars exhibiting multiple low-amplitude modes (MULT).
+These variables exhibit various pulsation modes, including pressure (p) modes, gravity (g) modes, and non-radial modes.
+Cooler $\delta$ Sct stars tend to pulsate in the fundamental radial mode.
+In this study, we do not distinguish between these subtypes.